fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/basic_structure/hello_world_explanation.md

 - anything in the namespace `posix`

 More about namespaces later.
 For now, simply remember to not start names with `_` character.

-**Libraries**

-Libraries are just code bases (compiled or not) with multiple functions (and classes and templates and other...) than can be reused.
-This tutorial uses various parts of C++ **standard library** (which comes with the compiler).
-Additional codebases which you can download from the internet will be **external libraries**.